microsoft/onnxruntime/docs/PyOp.md

         r1, r2 = H + N, N + E
         return r1, r2
 ```
-Finally, copy mymodule.py into one of the Python sys path, and do referencing with onnxruntime.
+Step 4, copy mymodule.py into one of the Python sys path, and do referencing with onnxruntime.
 On windows, please set PYTHONHOME beforehand.
 It points to path where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
 * TensorProto.BOOL,